hpaluch-pil/dsPIC33CH-Curiosity-Demo/README.md

 Now we can click on Project Resources -> Generate to generate C source files under `Master.X/mcc_generated_files/`
 - ignore warnings so far

+Now rather close MCC tool by clicking on `MCC` icon in toolbar

 Do NOT build yet - we need to create Slave project for build to succeed.